 When the crime was discovered, a mob of angry townspeople descended upon the student’s apartment.
 As the suspect had already fled, the mob rounded up the usual suspects—his roommates—instead.

 Although the roommates claimed ignorance of the crime, the townspeople, with the approval of King John, lynched them anyway.

 The hangings took place during a lawless period in England, caused by a rift between church and state.
 Pope Innocent III demanded that all kings answer to him.
-King John, among other European kings, refused.
+King John and some other European kings refused.